Siemens swaps out Healthineers CFO in preparation for listing

-MUNICH, Nov 9 (Reuters) - German industrial group Siemens plans to replace the finance chief of healthcare unit Healthineers in preparation of a public listing that is expected to value the business at around 40 billion euros ($46 billion).
+MUNICH (Reuters) - German industrial group Siemens (SIEGn.DE) plans to replace the finance chief of healthcare unit Healthineers in preparation of a public listing that is expected to value the business at around 40 billion euros (35.34 billion pounds).

 Jochen Schmitz, Siemens’ head of accounting, reporting and controlling and a former manager at the healthcare unit, will replace Thomas Rathmann on Dec.
 1, Siemens said on Thursday, adding that Rathmann was leaving by mutual agreement.